 » Cotton Ball Application

 First rub a little Vaseline or coconut oil around the skin tag to protect the healthy skin from tea tree which can burn.
-Then place 1-2 drops (depending on the size of your skin tag) on a clean cotton ball and press it to your skin tag.
+Then place 1-2 drops of tea tree essential oil (depending on the size of your skin tag) on a clean cotton ball and press it to your skin tag.
 Stick a band-aid on it and leave it on overnight or at least an hour.
 Do this every night without fail.
 If you find that the tea tree alone is too harsh for your skin, place a few drops of olive oil with the tea tree before applying the cotton ball.

 » Spot Treatment

-Mix 1 tbsp shea butter and 10 drops of tea tree oil in a small container.
+Mix 1 tbsp shea butter and 10 drops of tea tree essential oil in a small container.
 Using your clean index finger or a q-tip, scoop out a tiny amount and apply it to your skin tag.
 Do this 3 times a day.

 » Skin Tag Mask